floraxinru/dsp/lessons/python_advanced/prework-pyadv-notes.md

 (in assessment but not in lecture materials in this folder)

 * https://developers.google.com/edu/python/regular-expressions

-*problem: last updated 2016, methods such as 'U' in read 'rU' already deprecated*
+*problem: Dict and Files page last updated 2016, methods such as 'U' in read 'rU' already deprecated*

 Regular expressions are a powerful language for matching text patterns.
 The Python "re" module provides regular expression support.